 I Want To Hire A Ghostwriter, But Don’t Have Any Money…

-I was right in the middle of the second to last chapter of a book I’m ghostwriting for a client when the phone rang.
-I don’t like to be interrupted while writing as it breaks my creative flow, but I worried that it might be a writer with a question, so I picked up.
+I was right in the middle of the last chapter of a memoir I was ghostwriting for a client when the phone rang.
+Normally, I don’t like to be interrupted while writing as it breaks my creative flow, but I worried that it might be a writer with a question, so I picked up (I also coach budding writers from time to time).

 “Hello?”
 I asked.

-“Is this Laura Sherman?” the young woman demanded.
+“Is this Laura Sherman?” the young woman asked, her voice slightly demanding.

-“Yes, it is,” I said, letting it slide.
-She didn’t seem like a telephone solicitor.
+“Yes, it is,” I said, with a sigh.
+I wasn’t in the mood to correct her.
+At least the woman didn’t seem like a telephone solicitor.

-“I found your website.
-I want to hire a ghostwriter to write my book, because I just don’t have the time to write it myself.”
+“I want to hire a ghostwriter to write my book, because I just don’t have the time to write it myself.”

 She paused for a moment, probably weighing the pros and cons of telling me her name.
 “Joyce.”
 (Okay, that wasn’t really her name, but I’m a ghostwriter, so I can embellish.)